Thursday, November 28, and

 This two-day workshop will provide a detailed video-based review of how to evaluate and treat this spectrum of disorders.
 Dr. Abbass will explore the underlying unconscious mechanisms of emotional avoidance and the somatic experience of feelings.
 You will learn how to manage resistance in somatic presentations, how to initiate treatment and how to build emotional capacity.

-Detailed videos will focus on conditions such as spasms, tremors, fibromyalgia, irritable bowel syndrome, migraines and conversion disorders.
-You will learn how to better understand and handle treatment-resistant psychosomatic patients who are not responding to traditional psychotherapy.
+Detailed videos will focus on how emotional factors contribute to conditions such as spasms, tremors, fibromyalgia, irritable bowel syndrome, migraines and conversion disorders.
+You will learn how to better understand these factors and assist patients who are not responding to traditional medical care or psychotherapy models.

 This course is open to mental health professionals and health profession students.